-There are about 22 jobs available at the ICS to supplement students' training.
+There are about 7 jobs available at the ICS to supplement students' training.
 These require a few hours of work per week, and generally involve maintaining general use equipment and public areas.
-A stipend top-up is given to students carrying out these jobs.
+A stipend topup is given to students carrying out these jobs.
 Every effort is made to allocate the jobs fairly, however it should be noted that there are not enough jobs available for all students, and preference for some jobs is given to students who work with the equipment/area already as part of their studies.
 Inadequate performance as assessed by the appropriate line manager may result in the loss of the job.

-Jobs are normally reassigned in the spring of new jobholders' first year and the outgoing jobholders' third year.
+Jobs are normally reassigned in the spring with students approaching the end of their PhD handing over the role to a newer student.
 More information is available from the PTC.